Environmental impact of the Gaza war: Destruction of farmland, orchards and forests

 Before 7 October 2023, around 170 km2 of the Gaza strip was farms and orchards, 47% of Gaza's total land area.
 By the end of February 2024 satellite data showed that the Israeli military had destroyed more than 65 km^{2} of farms and orchards (38% of the total).
 Tractors, tanks and vehicles were used by Israeli forces to uproot the orchards and fields of crops.
 In total 2,000 agricultural sites, including farms and greenhouses had destroyed and have often been replaced with Israeli military earthworks.
 Of the 7,500 greenhouses around a third have been entirely destroyed, 90% have been destroyed by Israeli troops in the north of Gaza and around 40% in Khan Younis.
 Between 7 October and 21 March 48% of Gaza's tree cover has been lost or damaged by the Israeli military and by people trapped in Gaza cutting wood for cooking and heating due to the fuel blockade.
 By January 2025, this had increased to 80%.
 Soils have been degraded by uprooting trees and contaminated by toxins, munitions, heavy bombing and demolitions.

 Research by Forensic Architecture (the research group at Goldsmiths, University of London) found that crops on Palestinian farms bordering Gaza's perimeter had been sprayed by airborne herbicides and had been regularly cleared by Israeli forces bulldozers.
 Farmers have been fired at by Israel Defense Forces snipers.
 Israel has indicated it wants to create a permanent 'buffer zone' around Gaza, where much of the agricultural land was located.
 Research by Forensic Architecture found that "along that engineered 'border,' sophisticated systems of fences and surveillance reinforce a military buffer zone".
 The IDF has claimed that it "does not intentionally harm agricultural land".
 In April 2024, the mayor of Beit Lahia stated Israel had destroyed 70 percent of northern Gaza's water wells, as well as "all agricultural crops in the town which is considered the primary food basket for the Strip".

-In June 2024, UNOSAT, the United Nation's satellite imagery agency, stated 57 percent of Gaza's permanent crop fields showed significant declines in density and health.
+In June 2024, UNOSAT, the United Nations' satellite imagery agency, stated 57 percent of Gaza's permanent crop fields showed significant declines in density and health.
 According to the Food and Agriculture Organization, the damage to Gaza's agricultural lands has impacted its food sovereignty.
 This damage grew to 67.6 percent of croplands by October 2024.
 By late July 2025, 86 percent of the agricultural land in the Gaza Strip was damaged, and much of the remainder was inaccessible to Palestinians: 1.5 percent of the agricultural land was both accessible and undamaged.